InfuseAI/primehub-site/docs/design/crds.md

 Spec:

-- `displayName`: The display name of image on UI.
+- `displayName`: The display name of a image on UI.
 - `description`: Description.
 - `url`: The registry url where an image is located.
 - `pullSecret`: The name of a `Secret`, this is a Secret we add via Admin UI.
 If required, the secret is used to pull the image.